GBCarpiArtStudio/gollum_rails/README.md

 ## Contributing

+Anything welcome.
+Bugs, (small) requests, doc improvement.
+For bigger things talk to me first.
+Threre is no list so you can send mail or open an issue

+Things that are planned and you are welcome to help with:

+- history
+- diffs
+- layout
+- documentation
+- gollum_lib (re)integration

 ### Development

 When the repo is checked out you can develop in the root as if it were a normal rails app.
 The app used is actually the test_app, but normal files like Gemfile and bin/rails exist in the root.
 So

 - bundle
 - bundle exec rails s
 - bundle exec rspec